Elijah-Kamski/Conway-s-Game-of-Life-Colored/README.md

 - Clear functionality to reset the board without restarting the simulation.
 - Customizable number of rows and columns.
 - Adjustable frame rate for cell updates.
+- Dynamic color changes for cells based on the average color of neighboring cells.

 ## Controls